 Employers should anticipate that, if the DOL-WHD comes calling, they will also be interested in reviewing job descriptions to determine if any misclassification issues exist.
 Weston Hurd can also assist employers with this review.

-For help in understanding these new rules and insuring that your company is compliant, please contact Tim Obringer, Morris Hawk, or your current Weston Hurd attorney to set up an appointment.
+For help in understanding these new rules and insuring that your company is compliant, please contact your Weston Hurd attorney.